Bar Visualization

 Long x-axis labels truncate when the container shrinks and display tooltips containing the full label text.

-Shows how long x-axis labels truncate to fit when container shrinks
+Example of how long x-axis labels truncate to fit when container shrinks

 In this example, long labels have rotated and truncated to fit in a smaller container.